Frol3z/Bjorn/README.md

 # Felina

-Felina is a Vulkan renderer I'm currently working on.
+Felina is a Vulkan renderer written in C++.

+Initially started as a simple project with the goal of learning the Vulkan API, it has since evolved into a small (relatively speaking) framework which is actively being extended.
+Its purpose is to provide a space for experimenting on topics such as real time rendering and game development.

 # Features

+-

 # Roadmap
 ## Short term